scalableminds/webknossos-wrap/matlab/README.md

 ### macOS
 Please note that this library was not yet tested on macOS.
-Only minor modifications to `wkwBuild.m` should be necessary to build and run it.
+Only minor modifications to `wkwBuild.m` and `lz4.rs` should be necessary to build and run it.
 Contributions are welcome!

 ### Linux
 If you're using Linux, make sure that `liblz4` is installed on your